Dusk is coming again with its revelation of light.

 Steichen had made a similar attempt with a prior exhibition: Power in the Pacific.

 A NOTE ABOUT THE PHOTOGRAPHS: All images are by Edward Steichen.
 TOP: “Heavy Roses.”
 MIDDLE: A photograph of Martha Graham, probably for Condé Nast.
-BOTTOM: An early self-portrait.
-The Feature photograph is a shell.
-When I find the name of that photograph—or if you know it, let me know— I will post it.
+BOTTOM: An early self-portrait of Edward Steichen.

 Or you may want to read just the last five installments:

-[My photography, and all of my writing on photography, is inspired and informed by my mentor, photographer and writer Donald Ewers.
-This work-in-progress is dedicated to him.]
+A NOTE: My photography, and all of my writing on photography, is inspired and informed by my mentor, photographer and writer Donald Ewers.
+This work-in-progress is dedicated to him.